BogdanIrimie/dmon-test-uiclient/README.md

 # dmon-test-uiclient
-Ui CLient that can be used to send requests to dmon system.
+UI client that can be used to send requests to dmon system.